Saving & Spending Budgeting & Expenses

 EveryDollar

-The app connected to the Dave Ramsey Show, EveryDollar is focused on debt-free living.
-There’s a free version of EveryDollar as well as a paid version, which you can also get as part of Dave Ramsey’s Financial Peace University, if you’d like to get more for your money.
+The app connected to Dave Ramsey, EveryDollar is focused on debt-free living.
+There's a free version of EveryDollar as well as a paid version, which you can also get as part of Dave Ramsey's Financial Peace University if you'd like to get more for your money.
+Compared to other apps we've tried, EveryDollar is pretty bare-bones when it comes to features, and this is why we didn't pick it for our list.
+But we'd recommend it over others if you're into tracking your transactions manually.

 PocketGuard